Paradise Valley (film)

-Paradise Valley is a 1934 American western film directed by James P. Hogan and starring Jean Chatburn, Wheeler Oakman and Walter Brennan.
+Paradise Valley is a 1934 American Pre-Code western film directed by James P. Hogan and starring Jean Chatburn, Wheeler Oakman and Walter Brennan.
 It was an independent production made on Poverty Row.

-Synopsis
+Plot

 A radio singer tires of life in the big city and moves into the country in a valley where a long-standing battle has been raging between sheepherders and cattlemen.
 His dog Gandhi is quickly but wrongly suspected of killing sheep.